Measurement of branching fractions of $\Lambda_{c}^{+}$ decays to $\Sigma^{+} \eta$ and $\Sigma^{+} \eta'$: SYSTEMATIC UNCERTAINTY

 \section{SYSTEMATIC UNCERTAINTY}

+Due to the limited statistics, the total uncertainties are dominated by the statistical errors.
+The systematic uncertainties associated with tracking and PID of charged pions, and photon selections are canceled in the measurement of the ratios of the BFs.
+Since the amount of simulated events is large, the statistical uncertainty due to the size of the MC samples is less than 0.1\%, which can be neglected.

 The following sources of systematic uncertainties in the measurement of the BFs are considered: the reconstruction of $\pi^{0}$ and $\eta$ states, the mass window for the $\eta'$ and $\omega$ selections, the $p K^0_S$ veto, the $\chi^2 $ requirement for the best candidate, the modeling of the signal and of the background, the $M_{\rm BC}$ fit, the size of the MC samples and the BFs of the intermediate states.
-The uncertainties from tracking, PID and photon detection cancel out, since both the signal and the reference decays have the same number of charged tracks and photons in their final states.
-For the non-$\Sigma^+$ contributions, they are both Cabibbo-suppressed, and their BFs are about one order of magnitude smaller than those of the two signal modes.
-Therefore, the non-$\Sigma^+$ contributions are neglected in this analysis.
-For the non-$\omega$ and non-$\eta'$ contributions, we use a data-driven method to estimate this kind of background.
-Since the amount of simulated events is large, the statistical uncertainty from the size of the MC sample can be neglected.
+For the non-resonance contributions, we use a data-driven method to estimate this kind of background.

 Table \ref{tab:sys_err} summarizes the sources of the systematic uncertainty in the BF measurements.
 The quadratic sum of all the uncertainties is taken as the total systematic uncertainty.
 The details of each item are as follows.